sahusatya2008/Cusal-Graph-Project/README.md

 ## A Platform for Causal Discovery, Intervention Analysis, Counterfactual Reasoning, and Policy Optimization

-- Guided by Dr. R.J.
-Mohan Sahu and Developed by Satya Narayan Sahu
+- Guided by Dr. R. Saibal Kumar Sahu, and Planned & Developed by Satya Narayan Sahu

 ---